JFrog Platform Configuration

 Ensure that the security.yaml file has only read permissions for the user running JFrog CLI.

-The configuration will be encrypted the next time JFrog CLI accesses the config.
-If you have existing configurations stored before creating the file, you'll need to reconfigure the servers stored in the config.
+The configuration is encrypted the next time JFrog CLI accesses it.
+If you have existing configurations, you must reconfigure the servers.

-Starting from version 2.36.0, JFrog CLI also supports encrypting sensitive data in its configuration using an encryption key stored in an environment variable.
-To enable encryption, follow these steps:
+Starting from version 2.36.0, JFrog CLI also supports encryption using a key stored in an environment variable.
+To enable this method:

 Generate a random 32-character master key.
 Ensure that the key size is exactly 32 characters.
 For example: f84hc22dQfhe9f8ydFwfsdn48!wejh8A